cracki/laravelSms/README.md

 Usage
 -----
-for use this package, please register on [Fara Payamak](http://www.farapayamak.ir/)
+for use this package, please register on [Fara Payamak](http://www.farapayamak.ir/) or any reseller

 ### Send Message
 ```php